edgexfoundry/developer-scripts/compose-builder/README.md

 This folder contains the following environment files:

 - **.env**
-    This file contains the the `version`, `repositories` and image `version` variables referenced in compose files.
+    This file contains the `version`, `repositories` and image `version` variables referenced in compose files.
 Docker compose implicitly uses the `.env` file, if it exists, so you will not see it referenced in the compose files.
 It is referenced in the Makefile so that it can also use these settings.
 - **common.env**
     This file contains the common environment overrides used by all Edgex services.
 - **common-security.env**